UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-part3.rst

     [print(donor) for donor in donors]

 That's not the intended use of comprehensions.
-Because ``print`` function does not have a value, this code will allocate a space for an "empty" result list filled with None values:
+Because ``print`` function does not return a value, this code will allocate a space for an "empty" result list filled with None values:

     >>> [print(donor) for donor in donors]
     jane
     wendy
     [None, None]
     >>>

+List comprehensions are designed for a very specific use case:

+*Processing a sequence of items to create another sequence.*

+They are not designed to replace all for loops.